 - If you find that you suddenly don’t want to see your friends, leave the house or brush your hair, it is time to find a professional to help you come right again.

 Perhaps you are mostly just feeling empty and bored in the absence of planning?

 You learned what it is like to have a gazillions thing on the go at the same time, so use that skill to make other ambitions happen.

-You possibly got so into wedding preparations that you discovered something new about yourself.
-Maybe you realized that you are a talented favour DIYer, stationery maker or cake decorator.
+You possibly got so into wedding preparations that you discovered a new passion.
+Maybe you realized that you are a talented DIYer or stationery designer.

-Why not start a small business, or keep it at hobby level – you could sell those cast concrete succulent favours on markets, or the pretty bridesmaids necklaces on Etsy.
+Why not start a little side business?
+Make and sell those cast concrete succulent favours on markets, or the pretty bridesmaids necklaces on Etsy.

-A great way to re live your wedding is by scrap booking.
-Gather your memories in writing, objects and your favorite photos and create a beautiful “My Wedding Day” folder that you can cherish for the rest of your and your husbands lives.
+A great way to re live your wedding is by gathering your memories in writing, objects and your favorite photos and create a beautiful “My Wedding Day” folder that you can cherish for the rest of your and your husbands lives.

-Include (or make a separate book) engagement photos and wedding planning memories, photos from your wedding dress shopping trips, bachelorette and bridal shower where you describe your bridal journey and all the activities around it.
+Include engagement photos and wedding planning memories, photos from your wedding dress shopping trips, bachelorette and bridal shower where you describe your bridal journey and all the activities around it.

 This will be a treasured keepsake for the future, where you process your memories and make sure all positive moments are remembered and enjoyed again and again.

 PS.
 You will be a Bride inside for as long as you want to – and isn’t it soon time to start planning your vow renewal, anyway? 😉